-The modelling assumptions used result in an overall transportation energy demand reduction of 19-22% from 2016 to 2030 in the model, depending on scenario.
-In comparison, the ARB illustrative compliance scenarios with a 20% compliance requirement for 2030 include a transportation energy demand reduction of between 25% and 28% in the low demand case, and between 10% and 13% in the high demand case (California Air Resources Board, 2018a).
-The modelling here is therefore slightly conservative on potential overall transportation energy demand reductions compared to the low demand illustrative compliance scenarios, but optimistic compared to the high demand scenarios.
+The modeling assumptions used result in an overall transportation energy demand reduction of 19-22% from 2016 to 2030 in the model, depending on scenario.
+In comparison, the ARB illustrative compliance scenarios with a 20% compliance requirement for 2030 include a total transportation energy demand reduction of between 23% and 26% in the low demand case, and between 8% and 11% in the high demand case (California Air Resources Board, 2018a).
+The modeling here is therefore slightly conservative on potential overall transportation energy demand reductions compared to the low demand illustrative compliance scenarios, but optimistic compared to the high demand scenarios.